HiIAmTzeKean/HiIAmTzeKean/README.md

 @HiIAmTzeKean

 I will be studing in NTU Computer science from year 2021 to 2025.
-I intend to specialise in cyber secuirty.

 you can reach me with the following email: ngtzekean600@gmail.com